 - Adaptable and flexible in co-creating strategies (with the client) and solutions that are based on the needs of each client’s unique needs

 - I never ask a client to try tools and strategies that I have not rigorously trialled on myself

 - How many years’ experience do you have practicing/helping clients?

 I have been a registered psychologist since 2004

-If you would like to make a booking with Chris or any other of our psychologists, you are welcome to fill out an enquiry form here, or call our friendly receptionists on 1300 830 552.
+If you would like to make a booking with this psychologist or any other of our psychologists, you are welcome to fill out an enquiry form here, or call our friendly receptionists on 1300 830 552.